 S.No.
-Course Type Course Name No. of Credits Theory Practicum 1 DSC 11 & 12 Introduction to Literary Theory 4 3 1 Core & Introduction to South Asian Literature 4 3 1 2 DSE 8 (Elective/Optional) Teaching English Language or Literature of Exile 2 1 1 or
+Course Type Course Name No. of Credits Theory Practicum 1 DSC 11 & 12 Introduction to Literary Theory 4 3 1 Core & Introduction to South Asian Literature 4 3 1 2 DSE 8 (Elective/Optional) Teaching English Language or Literature of Exile 2 1 1

-Semes ter: VII (Research) Major: English
+Semester: VII (Research)

 S.No.
-Course Type Course Name No. of Credits Theory Practicum

-1 DSC 9 Core Introduction to Research 4 3 1

-2 IAPCD Dissertation 4
+Course Type Course Name No. of Credits Theory Practicum 1 DSC 9 Core Introduction to Research and its Methods 4 3 1 2 IAPCD Dissertation 4

-(for those who are doing Research in English [Major 1])
+(for those who are doing Research in English Major 1)